nephio-project/docs/content/en/docs/guides/install-guides/package-transformations.md

           - sriov
           masterInterface: eth1
       ```
 5. The amended pipeline specified in the `Kptfile`of the `lambda-cluster` is now re-executed.
-It was previously executed in step 3 above but there is now an extra mutator added by the package variant.
-The following changes result:<br>
+It was previously executed
+   in step 3 above but there is now an extra mutator added by the package variant.
+The following changes result:

    a.
-The new mutator added to the `Kptfile` by the package variant adds the annotation `nephio.org/cluster-name: lambda` is added to every resource in the package.
+The new mutator added to the `Kptfile` by the package variant adds the annotation
+      `nephio.org/cluster-name: lambda` is added to every resource in the package.
    b.
-The existing annotation in the `Kptfile` (coming from the Kptfile in the parent `cluster-capi-kind` package) sets the value `lambda` of the  `spec.clusterName` field in `workload-cluster.yaml` as the value of the `metadata.name` field in the `cluster.yaml` file.
+The existing annotation in the `Kptfile` (coming from the Kptfile in the parent `cluster-capi-kind` package) sets
+      the value `lambda` of the  `spec.clusterName` field in `workload-cluster.yaml` as the value of the `metadata.name`
+      field in the `cluster.yaml` file.

 6. The `lambda-cluster` package is now ready to go.
-It is proposed and approved and the process of cluster creation commences.
+It is proposed and approved and the process of cluster creation
+   commences.

 ### Cluster Creation

 TBD.

 ## pv-rootsync.yaml:

 TBD.

 ## pv-repo.yaml: create the workload cluster repository

 TBD.

 ## pv-configsync.yaml:

 TBD.

 ## pv-kindnet.yaml:

 TBD.

 ## pv-local-path-provisioner.yaml:

 TBD.

 ## pv-multus.yaml:

 TBD.

 ## pv-vlanindex.yaml:

 TBD.